mediamonks/pota/templates/react/README.md

 npm init pota -- --template react
 ```

-> or use the shorthand, for the recommeded script setup
+> or use the `react` combination, for the recommeded setup

 ```bash
 npm init pota react